microsoft/msticpy/docs/source/visualization/ProcessTree.rst

    Set to True to show the data table, by default False.
 Shows the source values as a data table beneath the process tree.

+height (int, optional)
+   The height of the plot figure
+   (the default is 700)

+width (int, optional)
+   The width of the plot figure (the default is 900)

+title (str, optional)
+   Title to display (the default is None)

+hide_legend (bool, optional)
+   Hide the legend box, even if legend_col is specified.

+pid_fmt (str, optional)
+   Display Process ID as 'dec' (decimal) or 'hex' (hexadecimal), default is 'hex'.

 .. warning:: **Large data sets** (more than a few hundred processses)

-   These will normally be handled well by the Bokeh plot (up to multiple tens of thousands or more) but it will make navigation of the tree difficult.
+   These will normally be handled well by the Bokeh plot (up to multiple tens of thousands or more) but it will make navigation of the tree more difficult.
 In particular, the range tool (on the right of the main plot) will be difficult to manipulate.
 Split the input data into smaller chunks before plotting.